Skip to Sidebar Skip to Content

 The problem is, these two teams often have different priorities and ways of working.
 Developers want to add new features and functionality to the software as quickly as possible.
 Operations teams need to ensure that the software is reliable and stable.

 This is where DevOps engineers come in!
 Their main goal is to bridge the gap between these two teams.
-They do this by implementing automated systems and processes.
+They do this by implementing DevOps automation coding and automated processes.

 DevOps engineers help speed up the development process by automating tasks like testing, building, and deploying software updates.